reald/anytone-flash-tools/interceptor/README.md

 python3 ./at_d878uv_emulator.py ServernameWithRadio COM26`
 ```

-Servername can be "localhost" if its on the same machine.
-If you are using an other port in your virtual null modem cable than COM26
+The server name can be "localhost" if its on the same machine.
+If you are using a different port in your virtual null modem cable than COM26
 make sure to adapt the port name to your settings.